DeepmindHub/Kaggle_TFI/README.md

 * Download the data from the Kaggle link above.
 * Please edit the correct paths for reading and writing the files.
-* This code ranked 14th / 2256 teams.
-* Read about my approach on [My Blog post](http://rohanrao91.blogspot.in/2015/05/tfi-restaurant-revenue-prediction.html)